ACCLAB/moda/README.md

 5.  **Short introduction to estimation and LLMs.** Introduction to estimation statistics [web app](https://www.estimationstats.com/#/) and [python package](dabest_introduction.html).
+6.  **Continuing education.** Review the Additional Resources page to continue your self-education in data analysis.

 If you have any questions about these materials, please contact your course coordinator.